 Click here to find out more

-NINETEEN new Covid-19 cases have been reported across the NHS Highland health board area in the past day.
+ANOTHER 18 coronavirus infections have been identified across the NHS Highland health board area.